octo-technology/OpenTezos/docs/michelson/tutorial.md

 Notice that defining a Michelson expression containing a _pair_ in CLI expects a `Pair` keyword (which is different from _pair_ type or `PAIR` instruction).

+> Annotation usage is recommended when creating complex types and nested _pairs_ (see [Annotation](/michelson/instructions-reference#annotation) section)

 #### Numbers
-Now let's focus on primitive type such as numbers.
+Now let's focus on primitive types such as numbers.

 There are two number types in Michelson.
-The _nat_ type represents natural integers and _int_ type represents integers.
+The _nat_ type represents natural integers and the _int_ type represents integers.

 ##### Standard arithmetic operations